 Nitrogen (N) is a major component of proteins, hormones, chlorophyll, vitamins and enzymes essential for plant life.
 Nitrogen metabolism is a major factor in stem and leaf growth (vegetative growth).
 Too much nitrogen can delay or prevent flowering, while deficiencies can cause yellowing of the leaves and stunted growth.

 Phosphorus (P) is necessary for photosynthesis, protein formation and almost all aspects of growth and metabolism.
 It is essential for flowering.
-Phosphorus deficiency – sometimes associated with purple leaves – results in slow growth, poor flower production or premature loss of flowers.
+Phosphorus deficiency is rare, as plants actively absorb it, storing excess amounts in cell vacuoles.

 Potassium (K) is necessary for the formation of sugars, starches, carbohydrates, for protein synthesis and cell division in plants.
 It helps to control water absorption and loss, improves the physical sturdiness and cold hardiness of your plants, and enhances flower color.
-Too little potassium can result in mottled, spotted or curled leaves, or a burned look to the leaves.
+A lack of potassium can result in mottled, spotted or curled leaves, or a burned look to the leaves.

 Sulfur (S) is a structural component of amino acids, proteins, vitamins and enzymes and is essential to produce chlorophyll, so a deficiency usually shows up as light green leaves.